mellinwood1023/Weather-History-Dashboard/README.md

 Manage search history by deleting previous searches.

-## Contributing
+## Contributions

-Contributions are welcome!
-Feel free to submit issues or pull requests.
+Special shout out to the TA's and tutors that were a huge help in this project.

 ## License